 The picturesque town of Colmar in eastern France is also known as 'Little Venice' due to its cobbled streets, meandering canals and well-preserved medieval architecture.

-It’s wonderful to lose yourself in the old town, where colorful half-timbered houses and pretty flowers line the canals.
-You may like to take a serene boat ride along the Lauch River, as it’s the ideal way to appreciate the beauty of the old town.
+It’s wonderful to lose yourself in the old town, where colorful old houses and pretty flowers line the canals.
+You may like to take a serene boat ride along the Lauch River, an ideal way to appreciate the beauty of the old town.

 Don't miss the Unterlinden Museum, which hosts a rich array of artworks, including the renowned Isenheim Altarpiece.